 My secondary amazement will be in the diatoms themselves.

 Antoini van Leeuwenhoek (1632-1723), great pioneer of microscopical investigation, habitually made no hypothesis about what he was seeing.

-He merely observed, noted down what he saw, and dispatched those notes to the Royal Society in London where they were translated, discussed, scoffed at, theorised over.
+He merely observed, noted down what he saw, and dispatched those notes to the Royal Society in London where they were translated3, discussed, scoffed at, theorised over.

 It was as though, situated at the actual interface of the World and the Very Small, he recognised intuitively that he had no framework of knowledge in which to set all of this.
 What he was looking at was not simply a question of the same things only smaller.
 The microcosm was not a version of the macrocosm; there was no self-similarity, no sliding scale of being.

 There was only a baffling disjunction.
-The very small does not know we exist, that we watch it or care about it.
-It has not only a life of its own but a wholly different sphere of possession which, for all our microscopical probing, intersects with our own almost not at all.
+The very small does not know that we exist, that we watch it or care about it.
+It has not only a life of its own but a wholly different sphere of possession which, for all our microscopical probing, intersects with ours almost not at all.